An Overview of our Academic programs

 IB Diploma Program: Grades 11-12

 The IB Diploma Program in grades 11 and 12 provides not only rigor and challenge, but depth, breadth and variety across all disciplines.

 The IB Diploma Program is designed as an academically challenging and balanced program of education with final examinations that prepares students, normally aged 16 to 19, for success at university and life beyond.
 The program is normally taught over two years and has gained recognition and respect from the world's leading universities.
 IB Diploma Program students study six courses at higher level or standard level.
 Students must choose one subject from each of groups 1 to 5, thus ensuring breadth of experience in languages, social studies, the experimental sciences and mathematics.
 The sixth subject may be an arts subject chosen from group 6, or the student may choose another subject from groups 1 to 5.
 In addition the program has three core requirements that are included to broaden the educational experience and challenge students to apply their knowledge and understanding.
 The extended essay is a requirement for students to engage in independent research through an in-depth study of a question relating to one of the subjects they are studying.
 Theory of knowledge is a course designed to encourage each student to reflect on the nature of knowledge by critically examining different ways of knowing (perception, emotion, language and reason) and different kinds of knowledge (scientific, artistic, mathematical and historical).
 Creativity, action, service requires that students actively learn from the experience of doing real tasks beyond the classroom.
 Students can combine all three components or do activities related to each one of them separately.

-I extend a warm welcome to all current YIS families as well as visitors to the website.
+I extend a very warm welcome to all current YIS families as well as visitors to the website.
 It is my sincere wish that the learning experience for students at YIS will remain effective, authentic, inventive and thought provoking throughout their school years.

 Dennis Stanworth (M.A.
 Int.
 Ed.)